June 10, 2018

-Of course the black Carpenter Ants are here - they never leave us!
-There are several genera of them - and we see them all.
-But this week I got up the energy to try for the honor of photographing the almost invisible little ants that are to be found in many contexts, and to my surprise, they turn out to be a lovely color of gold.
+This first little Ant is a Small Honey Ant.
+It is small but there are other ants even smaller.
+This week I got up the energy to try for the honor of photographing the almost invisible little ants that are to be found in many contexts, and to my surprise, they turn out to be a lovely color of gold.
+Ant number two is Temnothorax curvispinosus, which means it has a curved spine.
+Just my kind of ant!
 If you recall the little yellow/gold "psyllid" or "barklouse" from last week's blog, it turned out to be a yellow APHID.
 I had never noticed that we had yellow aphids, but now I see them everywhere, meaning in lots of places.

 This week we did find a barklouse- reddish brown with yellow eyes.
 I have not gotten any identification yet, but really admire this one.
 Here is a largish bumblebee, which seems to be just waking up from a rainy night.
+Oops, you know, I do believe this "Bumblebee" is one of the Bumblebee mimicking Flies of genus Laphria!
 On the other hand, this small bumblebee and several others thought the Baptisia the best fast food shop of all.

 Here is a little metallic-looking bee in the goutweeed, and then another kind of tiny bee in there too.
 But now we are out of bees and must move on to the beetles.
 Carpet beetles, so rarely noticed, are conspicuous with their presence in the goutweed.
 Here are a few of the variable kind.
 The last one here is the Common Carpet Beetle, easy to recognize by its reddish central stripe.